As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 The Best Aquarium Heater Controller

-The inkbird ITC-308 is an affordable 2 stage heating and cooling controller.
+This inkbird is an affordable 2 stage heating and cooling controller.
 The 2 stage feature allows you to protect your aquarium from temperature drops as well as spikes.

 This configuration has two sockets.
 One is labeled heating where you plug in your heater.
 The other is labeled cooling and this is where you plug in your chiller.
 To control these you simply enter in your low and high set points in the controller and it does the rest.